SAP/ai-sdk-js/packages/langchain/README.md

 ## Usage

-All client's comply with langchains interface, therefore you should be able to use them as per usual.
+All client's comply with [langchain's interface](https://python.langchain.com/v0.2/api_reference/openai/chat_models/langchain_openai.chat_models.azure.AzureChatOpenAI.html#langchain_openai.chat_models.azure.AzureChatOpenAI), therefore you should be able to use them as per usual.

-The only difference is in the initialization of the client, where you have to option to pass either:
+The only difference is in the initialization of the client, where you have th option to pass either:

 ```ts
     modelName: string,